Page Contents:

 Length

 The length of the cord needed varies based on the application.
-See the Length Spec’s page for details and links to pages on specific knots and hitches.
+See the appropriate page for details on specific knots and designs.

 Cutting and Sealing Cords